jaedolph/sc2sceneswitcher/README.md

 Auto switch OBS scenes and create channel point predictions when joining a StarCraft II game.

-Features:
+Features (all of these can be enabled or disabled as needed in configuration):
-* Auto switch scene in OBS when entering and exiting a game (currently does not support StreamlabsOBS).
+* Auto switch scene in OBS or Streamlabs Desktop (SLOBS) when entering and exiting a game
 * Auto start and payout channel point predictions (must be an Affiliate or Partner to use this feature).
 * Look up and display SC2ReplayStats info after a game (must have a Sc2ReplayStats account and have the auto uploader running to use this feature).
 The replay info can be displayed by adding a "Text" source with "Read from file" and